n4feng/n4feng/README.md

 - 👋 Hi, I’m @n4feng
 - 👀 I’m master student in Dalhousie University
-- 🌱 I’m currently doing research in LLM especially in RAG area
+- 🌱 I’m currently doing research in LLM and it's applications
-- 💞️ I’m looking to a academic cooperation opportunities in RAG area
+- 💞️ I’m looking to a academic cooperation opportunities in Machine Learning
 - 📫 How to reach me fnaihe@hotmail.com

 <!---